StatMix/chemix-website/content/description/index.md

 -  Make sure you have the R project linked to the repo.
 -  Upload your .Rmd/.qmd file to the folder: static -> slides
 -  Knit your file to .html
--  Edit the . yaml file: data/schedule.yaml
+-  Edit the . yaml file: data/schedule.yaml.
+Put the name of your uploaded tutorial after `ae:`